Today, I have another bench. Are ya’ll tired of benches yet? I also have a great tute on stenciling near the bottom of this post.

 I then used the paint sprayer to apply Dutch Boy Refresh in “sweetened white”.

 I made my design in the Silhouette program.
-I “ungrouped” the word welcome, so I could make the “w” larger.
+To get the “W” in welcome larger, I “ungrouped” the word.
 Then I centered the “elcome” with the “w”.
-I cut it out of my polka dotted contact paper.
+To save money (and vinyl), I cut it out of my polka dotted contact paper.

 I peeled off the letters (leaving the oodles and boodles).
 I then applied the stencil onto the back of the bench.
 You can see that long piece of wood to the right that I used as a spacer when I attached the planks for the seat.

 Speaking of the seat, this was the most work we have ever put into a seat.
 It is hardwood flooring that we (cathy) sanded off the finish, and we then stained with dark walnut.
 It was a honey oak color and I thought it was too light to use with a white bench.